mark-hartmann/vera/README.md

 ```

 ### Running Unit Tests
-For the tests to work properly, a `mount` directory must be created in the `testdata` directory to be used as a mount point.
+For the tests to work properly:
+1. a `mount` directory must be created in the `testdata` directory to be used as a mount point.
+2. a `testmountpointfile` must be creaed in the `testdata` directory

 ---
 #### Notes